hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf_workflow_test.md

 Each workflow and tools have a dedicated issue (most are closed, but can be reopen if needed).

-New comments should be added in issues, not in this document (i.e. this document is a slave)

 #### Galaxy-CWL

 ##### Enable CWL workflow execution with GUI